Eye of the Storm (One Ok Rock album)

 Eye of the Storm is the ninth studio album by Japanese rock band One Ok Rock.
 It was released on February 13, 2019, in Japan through A-Sketch, and on February 15, 2019, in other countries through Fueled by Ramen.
-The album marked a shift in their sound from the alternative rock of their previous albums to pop and electronic music.
+The album marked a shift in their sound from the emo and alternative rock of their previous albums to pop and electronic music.
 Three singles, "Change", "Stand Out Fit In", and "Wasted Nights" have been released in support of the album.

 The band announced a December European tour along with album details.
 The band will tour North America in support of the album from February to March 2019, with support acts Waterparks and Stand Atlantic.
 The band also announced that they would be opening for the Asian leg of Ed Sheeran's 2019 Divide World Tour.
 The album debuted at number one on the Japanese Oricon Albums Chart.

 Background

 Vocalist Takahiro Moriuchi stated that the band "challenged and pushed ourselves to try new things while still maintaining the essence of what our band is" on the album.
 Moriuchi expressed a desire to create a positive album that took influence from a variety of sources, Queen being the most dominant one, but also musicals and Disney.
-He stated "Rock’n’roll is a lifestyle for me, not hard music, but universal - that’s why this album is super different.
+He stated "Rock'n'roll is a lifestyle for me, not hard music, but universal – that's why this album is super different.
 I was just making music, not only rock music".

 The second single "Stand Out Fit In" is about not giving in to peer pressure.
 The video for "Stand Out, Fit In", directed by Peter Huang, was praised for its portrayal of how peer pressure affects Asian American youth.
 He was asked to make a video about "the Asian American experience" by the Japanese band.
 Moriuchi wanted to be "a positive force for Asian-Americans" after moving to the United States in 2015.

 American pop singer Kiiara was brought on as a guest feature for the album, having met Moriuchi at the tribute concert for Linkin Park's late vocalist Chester Bennington.
 Moriuchi invited her to work with the band during a chat they had after the concert, involving Bennington's friendship with Kiiara and moving forward after his death.
-Linkin Park co-vocalist Mike Shinoda was also involved with production on "Eye Of The Storm", the band having met Shinoda in studio while working on their previous album Ambitions.
+Linkin Park co-vocalist Mike Shinoda was also involved with production on Eye of the Storm, the band having met Shinoda in studio while working on their previous album Ambitions.

 Release

-Along with the release of the regular Japanese and international versions, initial Japanese pressings will feature a DVD with acoustic performances.
+Along with the release of the regular Japanese and international versions, initial Japanese pressings included a DVD with acoustic performances.
+Despite the Japanese version being labeled as such, most of the songs are still in English, with only select verses and lines in songs being sung in Japanese.